USS Pender County

 USS Pender County (LST-1080) was an LST-542-class tank landing ship in the United States Navy.
-She is now ROKS Hwa San (LST-816), a museum ship in Taiwan.
+She is now ROKS Hwa San (LST-816), a museum ship in South Korea.

 Unlike many of her class, which received only numbers and were disposed of after World War II, she survived long enough to be named.
 On 1 July 1955, all LSTs still in commission were named for US counties or parishes; LST-1080 was given the name Pender County, after a county in North Carolina.

 LST-1080 was laid down on 10 November 1944 at Hingham, Massachusetts, by the Bethlehem-Hingham Shipyard, Inc.; launched on 2 May 1945; and commissioned on 29 May 1945.

 After shakedown, LST-1080 sailed for the Pacific Ocean via the Panama Canal.
 The landing ship performed logistics missions and service force lifts in the Pacific Ocean area throughout the remainder of World War II.
 After cessation of hostilities, she sailed for the west coast and upon arrival there reported to Columbia River Group, Pacific Reserve Fleet, Astoria, Oregon for inactivation.
 She was placed out of commission in reserve 29 August 1946 and berthed in the Columbia River at Tongue Point.

 In June 1950 the outbreak of hostilities in Korea caused the reactivation of many vessels of the mothball fleet, including LST-1080.
 She recommissioned 3 October 1950 and after a short shakedown cruise sailed for the Far East in February 1951, arriving in time to participate in the UN counteroffensive which pushed North Korean and Chinese armies back beyond the 38th parallel to a point where they were held for the remainder of the Korean War.
 During this time LST-1080 participated in many logistics and personnel lifts and made numerous voyages to and from the combat zone in Korea and the support areas in Japan.
 The ship returned to the U.S. in early 1952.
 After overhaul, she again sailed for the Far East in August 1952 to support United Nations forces defending against intensive communist offensive operations.
 She continued this duty until she sailed for home shortly before the cessation of hostilities.
 Upon arrival in the U.S., she was assigned to various training missions on the west coast.